open-contracting/standard/standard/docs/en/implementation/levels.md

 * structured information on project milestones at the tender stage;
 * regularly updated milestone information during contract implementation;
 * detailed unit, quantity and cost information for line items at tender, award and contract stages;
-* identifiers for each tendering organisation;
+* identifiers for each tendering organization;
 * information on spending transactions to suppliers during contract implementation;

 At an advanced level the use of URIs alongside identifiers, to provide links to other datasets, is also recommended.